Sybil Ludington: Research history

 Hunt has provided a history of how the Ludington story has been portrayed in the media and literature, and in efforts to promote tourism.
 Pollak wrote in 1975 in the New York Times that "Many children's books treat the account as historical fact", although the Putnam County Historian indicated there was "no solid evidence that Sybil actually made the ride".
 Hunt states that many popular details were fiction, such as the horse named Star, the stick she held, and the distance of 40 miles.
 Hunt states that the two accounts of Ludington's ride were not mentioned in any other significant history produced in the same era, and that even as stories of heroic women of the colonial era proliferated by the 1870s, the only published accounts of Ludington were Lamb's and Johnson's.
 She writes:

 Sybil's ride embraces the mythical meanings and values expressed in the country's founding.
 As an individual, she represents Americans' persistent need to find and create heroes who embody prevalent attitudes and beliefs.

-Contemporaneous sources suggest that the patriot army – and the town of Danbury, Connecticut – were already aware of the approaching British troops, as noted in The New-York Gazette and the Weekly Mercury, May 19, 1777, which stated: On Saturday, the 26th of April, express came to Danbury from Brigadier General Silliman, advising that a large body of enemy had landed the day before at sun set, at Compo, a point of land between Fairfield and Norwalk, and were marching toward Danbury.
+Contemporaneous sources suggest that the Americans, including the residents of Danbury, were already aware of the approaching British forces, as noted in The New-York Gazette and the Weekly Mercury, May 19, 1777, which stated: On Saturday, the 26th of April, express came to Danbury from Brigadier General Silliman, advising that a large body of enemy had landed the day before at sun set, at Compo, a point of land between Fairfield and Norwalk, and were marching toward Danbury.
 Measures were immediately taken.

 In 1996, the national Daughters of the American Revolution (DAR) said that the evidence was not strong enough to support their criteria for a war heroine, and added a note to an exhibition saying of the ride, "It's a great story, but there is no way to know whether or not it is true."
 The DAR chapter near her historic home says that her exploit was documented, and it continues to honor her.

 Hunt concludes, "The story of the lone, teenage girl riding for freedom, it seems, is simply too good not to be believed."